TwelvePercentHero/bingewatch/README.md

 `echo web: python app.py > Procfile`

-(Note: On Windows machines the file type of the Procfile may not be valid, you may need to copy the contents into a Notepad file, then save it as a new Procfile and use it to replace the existing one)
+(Note: Using Microsoft Visual Studio may result in the need to include `gunicorn` in both the project and the Procfile.
+In this case use the command `echo web: gunicorn app:app > Procfile` and ensure that `gunicorn` is installed and included in `requirements.txt`)

 - Sign up for a free Heroku account, create a project app and click the **Deploy** tab.
 You can then use the **Connect GitHub** option under the Deployment Method section.